 If your loft is not properly insulated, you could be losing up to 25% of the heat created in your home and be missing out on savings of up to £155 per year on your heating bills.

 Loft Insulation grant funding comes from the six main energy suppliers and is backed by the UK Government.
-It is the occupier of the property who qualifies for the Grant and they are completely non-repayable.
+It is the occupier of the property who qualifies for the Grant and they do not have to be paid back.

 Everyone qualifies for a grant of at least 50%.
 If the property is inefficient or you live in an area where incomes are generally low, you could qualify for a 100% grant to cover the full cost.

 Even if you do not qualify for a Loft grant, we can still arrange for an approved Installer to provide you with a free, no-obligation survey and quote.
 Loft Insulation costs in the region of £300 to £400.